Skip to Content

 2. Reptiles

-Reptiles are air-breathing animals with distinctive skin comprised of scales, bony plates, or a combination of both.
+Reptiles are air-breathing animals with distinctive skin comprises scales, bony plates, or some combination thereof.
 They all produce eggs that distinguish them from other cold-blooded species.

 With snakes being the exception, they all have backbones, and most have four legs.

-Reptiles frequently shed the outer layer of the skin since their skin is typically made up of scales.
-Unlike birds and mammals, reptiles do not maintain a steady internal body temperature.
+Reptiles frequently shed the outer layer of their scaly skin.
+Reptiles differ from birds and mammals in that they do not maintain a constant internal body temperature.

-They cannot stay warm on a chilly day without fur or feathers, and they cannot cool themselves on a hot day without sweat glands or the ability to paint.
+They cannot stay warm on a cool day without fur or feathers, and they cannot cool themselves on a warm day without sweat glands or the ability to pant.

-According to conventional wisdom, the oldest reptile, which resembled modern lizards, existed about 315 million years ago.
+According to conventional wisdom, the oldest reptile, which resembled modern lizards, existed approximately 315 million years ago.

 3. Amphibians